 Our product candidates are in relatively early stages of development.
 These product candidates will require significant further development, financial resources and personnel to obtain regulatory approval and develop into commercially viable products, if at all.
 Currently, eteplirsen in DMD, AVI-7288 in Marburg and AVI-7100 in influenza are in active clinical development.
-AVI-7537 in Ebola was in active clinical development until August 2012, when we received a stop-work order from the DoD instructing us to cease all work and ordering of supplies in support of the development of this product candidate.
-On October 2, 2012, we received notice from the DoD that the program for the development of AVI-7537 was terminated for the convenience of the government due to funding constraints.
+AVI 7537 in Ebola is no longer in clinical development as a result of the October 2012 notice we received from the DoD, terminating the program for the development of AVI-7537 for the convenience of the government due to funding constraints.
 The rest of our product candidates are in preclinical development.
 We expect that much of our effort and many of our expenditures over the next several years will be devoted to development activities associated with eteplirsen and other exon-skipping candidates as part of our larger pan-exon strategy in DMD, our infectious disease candidates, our proprietary chemistry, and other potential therapeutic areas that provide long-term market opportunities.
 With current resources, we may be restricted or delayed in our ability to develop these and other clinical and preclinical product candidates.

-Our ability to commercialize any of our product candidates, including eteplirsen, depends on first receiving required regulatory approvals, and it is possible that we may never receive regulatory approval, including any accelerated approval by the FDA under Subpart H - Accelerated Approval of New Drugs for Serious or Life-Threatening Illnesses, or any other designations that will expedite the review or approval process for any of our product candidates based on an inability to adequately demonstrate the safety and effectiveness of our product candidates, failure to meet other regulatory requirements, lack of funding, changes in the regulatory landscape, manufacturing or other reasons.
-If we are unable to obtain regulatory approval for any of our product candidates, it could delay or eliminate any potential product revenue by delaying or terminating the potential commercialization of our product candidates.
+Our ability to commercialize any of our product candidates, including eteplirsen, depends on first receiving required regulatory approvals.
+It is possible that our product candidates, including eteplirsen, may never receive regulatory approval, including any accelerated approval by the FDA under Subpart H - Accelerated Approval of New Drugs for Serious or Life-Threatening Illnesses, or any other designations that will expedite the review or approval process for various reasons including: any failure to meet the applicable regulatory requirements to obtain regulatory approval for any of our product candidates including any failure to demonstrate the safety and effectiveness for any of our product candidates, lack of funding, changes in the regulatory landscape, new scientific developments, including the results for clinical trials of competitor drugs, and the FDA's interpretation and analysis of such developments in connection with our product candidates, manufacturing or other reasons.
+If we are unable to obtain regulatory approval for any of our current product candidates, it could delay or eliminate any potential product commercialization and product revenue for our Company.